indxSearch/IndxCloudApi/README.md

 A **ready-to-run** starter template for building a search service with **Indx Search**.

-**Works immediately without configuration!** No Azure accounts, OAuth setup, or email services required to get started.

 This template provides a complete Blazor Server application with HTTP API, user authentication, and everything you need to deploy a multi-user search service.
-Try it first, configure it later!
+Try it first, configure it later.

 ## What's Included